photoprism/photoprism-docs/docs/index.md

 # PhotoPrism: Browse Your Life in Pictures

-PhotoPrism® is an AI-powered Open Source app for browsing, organizing & sharing your photo collection.
+PhotoPrism® is an AI-powered app for browsing, organizing & sharing your photo collection.
+It makes use of the latest technologies to tag and find pictures automatically without getting in your way.
 You can run it at home, on a private server, or in the cloud.

 ![Screenshot](img/preview.jpg)